inngest/inngest-js/packages/middleware-encryption/README.md

 ## Features

 - **Data Encryption:** Encrypts step and event data, with support for multiple encryption keys.
-- **Customizable Encryption Service:** Allows use of a custom encryption service or the default AES-based service.
+- **Customizable Encryption Service:** Allows use of a custom encryption service or defaults to using `AES-256-CBC`.

 ## Installation